platformio/platformio-atom-ide/README.md

 ## License

-Copyright (C) 2016 Ivan Kravets.
+Copyright (C) 2016 PlatformIO.
 All rights reserved.

 This program is free software; you can redistribute it and/or modify it under the terms of the GNU General Public License version 2